DanMad/DanMad/README.md

-I’m a product designer specialising in design systems, dedicated to preserving design integrity by pushing technical boundaries.
-I combine creativity and precision to continuously elevate the quality of my output.
+I’m a product designer who codes, with a focus on design systems, dedicated to preserving design integrity by pushing technical boundaries.
+I think in systems *and* sweat the details.

 With a deep understanding of both design and development, I’m able to be flexible and efficient.
 I make informed, balanced decisions within the constraints of both disciplines, bridge communication between teams, and thrive during every stage of a project.